 The most important decision is not whether to have a polygraph examination.
 It is whether a polygraph examination is the right investigative tool for your particular circumstances.
 A professional suitability assessment helps answer that question before any examination is arranged.

-For some matters, a forensic polygraph examination may provide useful investigative information.
+For some matters, a forensic polygraph examination may provide additional investigative information.
 For others, consultation, clarification, legal advice, safeguarding review, therapeutic support or another professional route may be more appropriate.
-The value of pre-screening is that it helps make that distinction carefully, before anyone is asked to proceed.
+A staged process of preliminary screening and separate professional review helps make that distinction carefully before anyone is asked to proceed.

 This article is provided for general information and educational purposes.
 It does not constitute legal advice, clinical advice or a substitute for professional consultation.
 Suitability for any polygraph examination must be assessed individually by a qualified professional.